telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/shared-resources.md

 ## Assets manager

 The Assets Manager is opened from the main menu of the designer and is the tool that is used to organize all the resources on the server.
-The resources can be uploaded as files from the file system and then can be moved, renamed, organized into folders, and deleted as needed.
+The resources can be uploaded as files from the file system and then can be renamed, organized into folders, and deleted as needed.
 Any file can be downloaded on the file system as well when needed outside of the product.

-The container folders can be organized as well by creating, moving, renaming, and even deleting.
+The container folders can be organized as well by creating, renaming, and deleting them.

 The Assets Manager displays the resources of the currently selected folder as big icons but can also be switched to display them in a grid view with columns that give additional details for each resource.
 Details can also be displayed using a dedicated details panel switched on from the
 __View Details__ toggle in the top-right of the tool.

+The primary benefit of using the Assets manager is to keep all needed resources in one place, on the server.
-Besides the convenience of keeping the resources on the server the other benefit of keeping the resources on the server instead of inline into the report definition is that once uploaded the resources can be reused from multiple reports, this way making them easily accessible and also making it extremely easy to maintain the design language of your reports the same when the company logo gets renewed or the company colors and fonts get a refreshment.
+The other benefit is that, once uploaded, the resources may be reused from multiple reports.
+This makes it easy to maintain the design language of the reports the same when the company logo gets renewed, or the company colors or fonts get a refreshment.

 ### Resource files organization
 All stored resources reside in the __Assets__ root folder of the Assets Manager.
 By default, there are three subfolders